Photo: Composite photograph of conductor Georg Henschel and the BSO during its inaugural season in 1882 (James Notman)

 A Brief History of the Boston Symphony Orchestra

-Now in its 141st season, the Boston Symphony Orchestra gave its inaugural concert in 1881, realizing the dream of its founder, the Civil War veteran/businessman/philanthropist Henry Lee Higginson, who envisioned a great and permanent orchestra in his hometown of Boston.
+The Boston Symphony Orchestra gave its inaugural concert in 1881, realizing the dream of its founder, the Civil War veteran/businessman/philanthropist Henry Lee Higginson, who envisioned a great and permanent orchestra in his hometown of Boston.
 Today the BSO reaches millions of listeners through not only its concert performances in Boston and at Tanglewood, but also via the internet, radio, television, educational programs, recordings, and tours.
 In response to the COVID-19 pandemic, in the 2020-2021 season the BSO vastly expanded its online streaming capabilities, offering 21 BSO and Boston Pops programs recorded in Symphony Hall and released online via the orchestra’s streaming platform, BSO NOW (bso.org/now).
 These programs have expanded the BSO’s reach to a worldwide audience.
 The season also included Boston Pops and Youth Concerts programs.
 The BSO returned to performing for live audiences at Tanglewood in summer 2021.
 Many of the season's concerts and events were streamed on BSO NOW, bringing the BSO's summer home in the Berkshires into homes around the world.

 In May 2013, the Boston Symphony Orchestra began a new chapter in its history when the internationally acclaimed young Latvian conductor Andris Nelsons was announced as the BSO’s next music director, a position he took up in the 2014-15 season.
 Now in his eighth season as BSO Music Director, Maestro Nelsons has led the BSO in Grammy Award-winning recordings and on notable tours of Europe and East Asia.
 He initiated a historic alliance between the BSO and the Gewandhausorchester Leipzig, of which he became Gewandhauskapellmeister in 2018.